ntd251/sideroo/README.md

 ## 10. Code of Conduct

-Everyone interacting in the Sider project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/sider/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Sideroo project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/sideroo/blob/master/CODE_OF_CONDUCT.md).